Yarra Me School 2019

 A referral to Child FIRST is the best way of connecting children, young people and their families to the services they need.
 School staff should make a referral to Child FIRST where school staff have concerns about a child’s wellbeing but do not believe the child needs protection.

-Source: Department of Health and Human Services
+Source: Department of Families, Fairness and Housing

-Royal Children's Hospital Psychology Service
+Royal Children's Hospital Mental Health Service

 Raising Children Network